Posted on 27 Nov 2017

 The golden triangle for global growth

 We now have over 100,000 users in 190 countries, operating in the US, Asia, EMEA and Australia with almost half (43%) of our revenue sourced internationally.
 Our growth has reached an average rate of more than 20% year on year which is helped by a customer retention rate in excess of 95%.
 As an Australian-born company we’re honoured to be servicing landmark customers such as Telstra, Myer, The Reserve Bank of Australia, Lindt and Transdev.
-Equally, internationally, we have a wide array of customers, spanning every industry and including public and private sector corporations, government, academic institutions and not-for- profit organisations.
+Equally, internationally, we have a wide array of customers, spanning every industry and including public and private sector corporations, government, academic institutions and not-for- profit organizations.

 But to be successful in business for 20 years in a global, intensely competitive and massively transformational landscape is not easy.
 I attribute our longevity to these three things: